Generic Name: metoprolol succinate tablet, extended release

 How should I take Toprol-XL?

 Take Toprol-XL exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Take the medicine at the same time each day.

 A Toprol XL tablet can be divided in half if your doctor has told you to do so.
-The half tablet should be swallowed whole, without chewing or crushing.
+Swallow the half-tablet whole, without chewing or crushing.

-While using Toprol-XL, you may need frequent blood tests at your doctor's office.
-Your blood pressure will need to be checked often.
+You will need frequent medical tests, and your blood pressure will need to be checked often.

-If you need surgery, tell the surgeon ahead of time that you are using Toprol-XL.
+If you need surgery, tell the surgeon ahead of time that you are using metoprolol.

 You should not stop using Toprol-XL suddenly.
 Stopping suddenly may make your condition worse.